Updated: Jul 29, 2021

 About the author

 Leah is a financial professional turned artist.
-Apart from writing this blog, she creates artwork about fashion, feminism and family.
-Sign up for artist e-news here.
+Apart from writing this blog, she creates artwork about womanhood and childhood, with a feminist twist.
+Follow her journey on social media @leahmarianiartspace or sign up for artist e-news here.

 Jörg Heiser, “Emotional Rescue: Jörg Heiser on Romantic Conceptualism,” Frieze 71 (November, 2002), https://frieze.com/article/emotional-rescue